 However, even breeds that don’t exude high energy need a physical routine to maintain optimal health.
-Exercise can also help offset or reduce common health issues, such as joint sensitivity, cartilage problems, easily broken bones, and subluxating patellas (degenerative disease of the knee cap).
+Exercise can also help support joint health and reduce the risk of issues like joint sensitivity, cartilage problems, easily broken bones and subluxating patellas (degenerative disease of the kneecap).

 Like you, your puppy needs some time to digest his food after a meal.
 Typically puppies like to have a nap after a meal, so don’t force your little friend to exercise when his belly is full.

 As your puppy begins to develop into an adult, going for regular walks should become the norm.
-Before your “little baby" goes out in the world of walks for the first time, make sure he has had all necessary vaccinations and has been given the go-ahead by your veterinarian.
+Before your “little baby” enters the world of walks for the first time, make sure he has had all necessary vaccinations and has been given the go-ahead by your veterinarian.

 To avoid obesity, take adult small dogs for a daily walk or run.
 Going on regular walks provides an opportunity for both stimulation and socialization through meeting other dogs, which is vital to their social and mental development.

-Also, if your little friend develops any vision or hearing problems, consider using a leash to avoid the worry of him running away.
+Also, if your little friend develops vision or hearing problems, consider using a leash to avoid the worry of him wandering away.
 Older small dogs may also develop bladder and bowel weakness, so a little extra patience on walks will go a long way for your little companion.

 With a little effort, you can help your small dog look and feel his best!
-Walks can be the most exciting part of your little friend's day.
-Just think of all the different sights, sounds and smells he enjoys during a walk.
-So, if your little friend starts off overexcited, have a little romp with a ball in the yard to burn off some energy before putting paws to pavement.
+Walks can be the most exciting part of his day.
+Just think of all the different sights, sounds and smells he enjoys during a walk!
+If your dog starts off overexcited, have a little romp with a ball in the yard to burn off some energy before putting paws to pavement.

-It’s also helpful to have your companion wander over a variety of terrain.
+It’s also helpful to walk your companion over a variety of terrain.
 A hard ground surface is particularly good for keeping your small dog’s nails short.
-Be sure to avoid hot asphalt as it can scorch your little friend's paw pads.
+Be sure to avoid hot asphalt, as it can scorch your little buddy’s paw pads.

-Exercise plays a key role in helping you and your favorite friend live a healthy and happy life.
-Going out together is not only a fun way to stay in shape, but a great way to enhance a well-rounded relationship.
+Exercise plays a key role in helping you and your dog live a healthy and happy life.
+Going out together is not only a fun way to stay in shape, it’s also a great way to enhance a well-rounded relationship.